 Rees Jones – son of Robert Trent and brother of Robert Trent, Jr. – built No. 7 in 1986, on the site of a forgotten nine-hole employee course laid out by Donald Ross.

+The layout unfolds over dramatic, hilly terrain that’s dotted with wetlands in lower-lying areas.
 No. 7 has many colorful flourishes.
 Old bunkers from the employee course adorn the tee of the par-4 4th hole; one wetlands area, the “Devil’s Gut,” must be cleared on your approach to the short par-4 7th hole, and Jones’ trademark “Fingers” bunker demands accuracy on 16.

 Every hole on No. 7 features something to test your game.
 Just ask Tiger Woods, who won his lone Pinehurst title to date here in the 1992 Big I Junior Classic.